kanno-soe/kanno-soe/Exposition/Theory.md

 ## Temporality and Causation are overlays

+> In this being, that is.
+> Owing to the arising of this, that arises.
+> In this not being, that is not.
+> Owing to the cessation of this, that ceases.
+>
+> — Buddha, *Udāna* 1.3

 Mutual Dependence and Resonance contain no time-directedness.
 A **Temporality** interpretation is supplied separately as a strict transitive **Before** (≺) relation with, for every `x ≺ y` claim, a **Temporal** certificate.
 A domain may then supply a **Causal** (↝) interpretation with a `x ↝ y` relation that implies `x ≺ y`.

 The certificate is simply a mutual dependence with `x` at one end and `y` at the other.